141st Air Refueling Squadron: Cold War

-The wartime 341st Fighter Squadron was redesignated the 141st Fighter Squadron, and was allotted to the New Jersey National Guard, on 24 May 1946.
-It was organized and redesignated as the 141st Strategic Fighter Squadron at Mercer Airport, Trenton, New Jersey and was extended federal recognition on 26 May 1949.
-The 141st Strategic Fighter Squadron [sic] was entitled to the history, honors, and colors of the 341st.
-The squadron was equipped with F-47D Thunderbolts and was assigned to the 108th Strategic Fighter Group.
+The wartime 341st Fighter Squadron was redesignated the 141st Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+It was organized at Mercer Airport, Trenton, New Jersey and was extended federal recognition on 26 May 1949.
+The squadron was equipped with P-47D (later F-47D) Thunderbolts and was assigned to the 108th Fighter Group.

-In the late 1940s, the new Strategic Air Command (SAC) was manned by personnel of the wartime Eighth and Fifteenth Air Forces.
-During World War II they usually encountered swarms of enemy fighters and knew the importance of having fighter escorts.
-In the postwar era, SAC had fighter wings placed under their own operational control.
-The squadron trained in escorting SAC's B-29 and later B-50 and B-36 strategic bombers.

 The unit was called to active federal service on 1 March 1951.
 The squadron was sent to Turner Air Force Base, Georgia where it continued its mission to provide fighter escorts to SAC bombers on training missions.
 In December 1951 it moved to Godman Air Force Base, Kentucky where it replaced a unit deployed to England.
 It was released from active duty and returned to New Jersey state control on 10 November 1952.